tyu1996/flasker/README.md

 - Install dependencies from _requirements.txt_

 ## A Little Bit of Details
-This boilerplate has complete set of what minimal web app should have in MVC pattern: webpages, routes, forms, and models.
+This boilerplate has complete set of what minimal web app should have: webpages, routes, forms, and models.
 It comes with a sample template so you can run _run.sh_ and check around first!